v-machine/lexigraph/README.md

-# lexigraph
+# LEXIGRAPH

-A thesaurus based vocabulary building application.
+Lexigraph is a thesaurus based vocabulary building application.

 The application utilizes lexical relationships between a search word and its synonyms (as pertained to each part-of-speech definition) to aid vocabulary